 Protocol - What you must do Guidance Chapter 143 of the General Statutes.
-The Administrative Office of the Courts shall promulg policies and regulations necessary and appropriate for the administration of the program.
-A appropriated by the General Assembly for the establishment and maintenance of permane mediation programs under this Article shall be administered by the Administrative Office of Courts.
-Any funds ency (c) Mediation proceedings shall be held in private and shall be confidential.
-Except as provided otherwise in this section, all verbal or written communications from pain the mediation to the mediator, between, or among the participants in the presence of the mediator are absolutely privileged and inadmissible in court. · (d) Neither the mediator nor any party or other person involved in mediation sessions this section shall be competent to testify to communications made during or in furtherance mediation sessions, provided, there is no confidentiality or privilege as to communications furtherance of a crime or fraud.
-Nothing in this subsection shall be construed as permitting individual to obtain immunity from prosecution for criminal conduct or as excusing an individual to reporting requirements of Article 3 of Chapter 7B of the General Statutes or N.C.Co.
-102. ce of such s made in g an ividual (e) Any agreement reached by the parties as a result of the mediation, whether referr "placement agreement," "case plan," or some similar name, shall be reduced to writing, sign each party, and submitted to the court as soon as practicable.
-Unless the court finds good not to, the court shall incorporate the agreement in a court order, and the agreement shall enforceable as a court order.
-If some or all of the issues referred to mediation are not resomediation, the mediator shall report that fact to the court. gned by reason II become G. NONSECURE CUSTODY HEARING A juvenile cannot be held in nonsecure custody for more than seven calendar days without hearing on the merits or a hearing to determine the need for continued custody.
-The first hearing the need for continued custody may be continued for up to ten business days we consent of parent, guardian, or custodian and, if appointed, the Guardian ad Litem.
-In additional custodian and the continued custodian and the custodian hearing to with the
+The Administrative Office of the Courts shall promulgate policies and regulations necessary and appropriate for the administration of the program.
+Any funds appropriated by the General Assembly for the establishment and maintenance of permanency mediation programs under this Article shall be administered by the Administrative Office of the Courts. (c) Mediation proceedings shall be held in private and shall be confidential.
+Except as provided otherwise in this section, all verbal or written communications from participants in the mediation to the mediator, between, or among the participants in the presence of the mediator are absolutely privileged and inadmissible in court. (d) Neither the mediator nor any party or other person involved in mediation sessions under this section shall be competent to testify to communications made during or in furtherance of such mediation sessions, provided, there is no confidentiality or privilege as to communications made in furtherance of a crime or fraud.
+Nothing in this subsection shall be construed as permitting an individual to obtain immunity from prosecution for criminal conduct or as excusing an individual from the reporting requirements of Article 3 of Chapter 7B of the General Statutes or N.C.G.S.108A-102 . (e) Any agreement reached by the parties as a result of the mediation, whether referred to as a "placement agreement," "case plan," or some similar name, shall be reduced to writing, signed by each party, and submitted to the court as soon as practicable.
+Unless the court finds good reason not to, the court shall incorporate the agreement in a court order, and the agreement shall become enforceable as a court order.
+If some or all of the issues referred to mediation are not resolved by mediation, the mediator shall report that fact to the court.
+G. NONSECURE CUSTODY HEARING A juvenile cannot be held in nonsecure custody for more than seven calendar days without a hearing on the merits or a hearing to determine the need for continued custody.
+The first hearing to determine the need for continued for up to ten business days with the consent of parent, guardian, or custodian and, if appointed, the Guardian ad Litem.
+In addition, the